-Cost is $150 per golfer or $600 per foursome.
+Cost is $175 per golfer or $700 per foursome.
 Proceeds will benefit the University Scholarship Fund thanks to the generosity of T.F.
 Chen, DDS.
-If you are interested, please register ASAP.
-We look forward to seeing you on the green!
+Deadline to enter is June 11, 2012.

 From the College of Osteopathic Medicine of the Pacific: